vimalprasaths/Event-Management-Using-react/README.md

 npm start
 This will open the website in your browser at http://localhost:3000.

-The README File
-You can copy and paste the text below into a file named README.md in the main folder of your project.

 Event Management Dashboard
 This project is a single-page application built with React that allows users to browse events, view details, and filter the data.